dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 ---
 layout: post
 title: A new website for architects - Books on Buildings!
-excerpt: It's well known that architects don't actually read, they just flip through the pictures.
-But they sure do write a lot!
+excerpt: It's well known that architects don't actually read books, they just flip through the pictures.
+But they sure write a lot!
 See for yourself at Books on Buildings.
 ---

-## It's well known that architects don't actually read, they just flip through the pictures.
-But they sure do write a lot!
+## It's well known that architects don't actually read books, they just flip through the pictures.
+But they sure write a lot!
 See for yourself at [Books on Buildings.][1]

-I made Books on Buildings to gather high quality architectural information together in one location with a simple interface.
+I made Books on Buildings to gather high quality architectural resources together in one location with a simple interface.
 It’s for anyone interested in learning about architecture, particularly those who lack access to institutional quality architectural libraries.

-Books on Buildings doesn't supply new content; everything was already available from the many good institutions engaged in the cost-and-labor-intensive process of digitizing their collections.
+Books on Buildings doesn't supply new content; everything was already available from the many good institutions engaged in the cost/labor-intensive process of digitizing their collections.
 But visiting even a handful of sites to find material is inconvenient, and the experience was fragmented because each application has a different interface.
 Also, a subject-specific collection makes discovering relevant material easier.
 The [Books on Buildings][1] catalog was collected from the following libraries:

 * [Universitätsbibliothek Heidelberg][2]